 Earth's surface is always changing.
 Geomorphology is the study of Earth's surface, its landforms, and the processes that shape landforms.
 The goal of this course is for you to recognize common landforms and gain a quantitative understanding of Earth surface processes.
 Once you understand how surface processes work, you will have a better idea of how a landscape evolved to its present state and how the landscape could change in the future.
 This course will include field trips and projects that examine different landforms and processes in New England, including glaciation, river processes, coastal erosion, mass movement, and wind activity.

 Hampshire College has joined the American College and University Presidents' Climate Commitment with the goal to become "climate neutral" by eliminating or neutralizing all of our greenhouse gas emissions.
 Students in this class will further develop specific energy conservation strategies to attain this goal.
 We will focus on raising energy awareness across the campus and reducing energy use through behavioral changes and innovative technical solutions.
 We will start by learning about the current energy use and carbon emissions of the Hampshire College campus.
 We will then investigate existing energy conservation measures that can be used at Hampshire as well as invent new ones.
 Students will research, develop, implement, and evaluate their energy conservation projects over the course of the semester.

-Professor of Earth and Environmental Science
+Dean of Natural Science Professor of Earth and Environmental Science

 Mail Code NS